 One of the most common ratios for measuring the short-term liquidity of the firm is the current ratio.
 This ratio is also called the working capital ratio.
 It measures whether the current assets of the firm are enough to pay the current liabilities or debts of the firm.
 This ratio keeps a margin of safety for any potential losses that might occur during the realization of the current assets.
 It can be calculated as the ratio between the Current Assets and Current Liabilities.

-The ideal current ratio is 2:1 but it also depends on the characteristics of the current assets and current liabilities along with the nature of business of the firm.
+The ideal current ratio is 2:1 but it also depends on the characteristics of the current assets and current liabilities along with the nature of the business of the firm.
 Let’s see the heads that are included under current assets and current liabilities.

 Cash/ Bank Balances